Find a yoga teacher in your area who understands persistent pain, or a health professional who understands yoga in pain care.

 Rachael West (Mt Hawthorn) Yoga teacher and Yoga for Pain Trainer at Finding Yoga

 Caroline Hayers Physiotherapist and yoga teacher

 Gemma Barter Psychologist

 Rosemary Harding (Bunbury) Yoga teacher 0439 996 405 Arthritis-friendly*

 Anne-Maree Patch Physiotherapist

 Jessica Smith Yoga teacher at Jess Smith Yoga

-Rachael West runs the 12-week Yoga for Pain online group course and offers 121s by Skype Finding Yoga
+Rachael West 12-week Yoga for Pain online group course and Skype consults Finding Yoga

 *Arthritis-friendly means teachers have completed introductory arthritis course through Yoga for Pain Care Australia.
 While their yoga classes aren’t arthritis-specific, they are able to discuss your needs for arthritis and ascertain if the class is suitable for you.
 And if it’s not a great fit, they have the knowledge and contacts to direct you to an appropriate teacher or health professional.